zaracastelijn/prj4-cv/README.md

 Click on <https://buas-media-interactive.github.io/prj4-cv/> to see what the résumé looks like when published!

+ **Please replace the address above by your CV's own address, since this is a link to the original template!**

 ## Create your own CV

 Create your own GitHub repository based on this template by clicking on